pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 **interfacewatchdog** monitors the activity of a specified Signal K interface waiting for the connection rate to fall below some specified threshold.
-If this happens, the plugin writes a message to the server log, issues a notification and optionally restarts the the host Signal K server.
+If this happens, the plugin writes a message to the server log, issues a notification and optionally restarts the host Signal K server.

 The plugin was designed to monitor interfaces associated with a data connection, but can be used against any interface listed in the